mihaiconstantin/statsland/README.md

 # StatsLand

-Below you can find minimal information on how to run the application.
+Below you can find minimal information on how to run the proof of concept `StatsLand` application.

 ## Installation